 Node 202 is a really nice case from Fractal Design with the option to put it in 2 positions.
 It also supports full-size components.
-However, I would love to see 3.5-inch mount for HDD.
+However, I would love to see 3.5-inch mount for the HDD.

 I am a sort of a minimalist and this is something that I really love.
-It is all black with little details but I think Fractal's logo looks a little bit weird when the case is turned vertical.
+It is all black with little details, but I think Fractal's logo looks a little bit weird when the case is turned vertical.

 Price of the Node 202 is pretty good and fair.
 Everything is made of high-quality materials and there is no doubt about that, especially if you decide to go with the model with included PSU.

-As you see in pictures this case is pretty small, and it has a shape like Xbox One.
-When case is horizontal, measures are (W x H x D): 377 x 82 x 330 mm.
+As you see in the pictures this case is pretty small, and it has a shape like Xbox One.
+When a case is horizontal, measures are (W x H x D): 377 x 82 x 330 mm.
 When laying vertical they are 125 x 385 x 332 mm.
 Case weights 3.5 kg so even with fully loaded setup, it isn’t hard to take it from home to LAN party for example.
-It comes with 3 dust filters, one for CPU, one for GPU, and of course one for PSU.
-If you want to cool your processor, you will need to be careful, because maximum height for cooler is 56 mm.
+It comes with 3 dust filters, one for the CPU, one for the GPU, and of course one for PSU.
+If you want to cool your processor, you will need to be careful, because the maximum height of the cooler is 56 mm.
 You can fit pretty much every GPU in Node 202, and the maximum length is 310 mm.
 If you choose to go with your own PSU, make sure that up to 130 mm long.
 Longer PSU’s will not fit.
 You can mount two 2.5 drives.
 So say bye-bye, to your old 3.5 hard drive.
-For more air flow, you can put two 120 mm fans in graphics card chamber.
-And of course, you need to buy mini ITX motherboard, because you this is the really small case, but there are plenty of them on the market.
+For more air flow, you can put two 120 mm fans in the graphics card chamber.
+And of course, you need to buy a mini ITX motherboard, because you this is the really small case, but there are plenty of them on the market.
 And final, cable management.
 Well, don’t expect to have perfectly clean setup, because there isn’t enough space.
 But you can make some decent cable management, so don’t worry.
-Also, there isn’t window so when you close panel, no one can see what’s inside.
+Also, there isn’t window so when you close the panel, no one can see what’s inside.

 Raven RVZ01 is another case that you can put in two positions with a great amount of space inside of it.
 It also supports really long GPU.
 But this time, the logo is rotatable and that is what I really love.